BriteCore/ui-plugins-client/docs/index.md

 This way, when connecting your plugin to BriteCore you have to specify to which specific Plugin Slot instance you want to connect.

-In addition to the type, each slot can have different location on the same page.
-Plugin Slot location controls where the slot is displayed on the page.
-For instance, `britequote:risk-edit:button-row` plugin slot in the image above is placed in a `sidebar` of the quoting form.
+Each plugin slot can be placed in multiple locations on a given page.
+The plugin slot **location** property controls in which part of the page a plugin slot should be available.
+For instance, the `britequote:risk-edit:button-row` plugin slot in the image above is placed in the `sidebar` **location** of the quoting form.

 ## Plugin Slots Reference